 This situation is very much like dancing tango.
-The elegant venue, soft lighting, resplendent dresses, beautiful music, all are pleasant, but not enough to make me happy without a good partner.
-One night, fortunately, you met a person, whose height, figure, musicality, dance skill, manner and temperament are all compatible to yours.
+The elegant venue, soft lighting, resplendent dresses, enchanting music, all are captivating, but not enough to make me happy without a good partner.
+One night, fortunately, you meet a person, whose height, figure, musicality, dance skill, manner and temperament are all compatible to yours.
 Like a perfect match made in heaven, the two of you become instant pals, giving rein to the dance that enables you not only to enjoy the seamless cooperation, but also the freedom like in an unrestrained solo.
-This experience changed your outlook on life, because you now tasted the feeling of being one with another person in perfection.
-From then on, you go to the milonga again and again, week after week, hoping to re-experience that miracle.
+This experience changed your outlook on life because it gives you a new understanding and hope.
+From then on you go to the milonga again and again, week after week, hoping to re-experience that moment.
 But miracles come only by luck and not will.
-In my fourteen years of dancing tango in countless milongas, that experience only occurred few times.
-Which, nonetheless, is still the reason I am addicted to tango, because I yearn to revisit that dream one more time.
+In my fourteen years of dancing tango in countless milongas, that experience only occurred few times, which, nonetheless, is still the reason I am addicted to tango, because I yearn to revisit that moment one more time.
 Tango is the search of a dream.
 In reality, however, miracles are rare.

-People often forget that ordinariness is the norm of life; therefore, we need to accept, cherish and enjoy the ordinary, which is something many are not very good at.
+People often forget that imperfection is the norm in life.
+To enjoy life, we need to learn to cherish the ordinary - something not everybody is versed.
 Voltaire said: "What is tolerance?
 It is the consequence of humanity.
 We are all formed of fragility and error; let us pardon reciprocally each other's folly - that is the first law of nature."
-Of course, appreciating the ordinary is not enough.
-We all yearn to transcend the ordinary and achieve the extraordinary.
+Of course, cherishing the ordinary is not enough, we all yearn to transcend the ordinary and to be extraordinary.
 Excellence is the consequence of grit.
-Only by repeating the ordinary countless times can one obtain the extraordinary.
-Therefore, let us also encourage ourselves and be gritty - the miracle will happen as a result, that is the second law of nature.
+Only by repeating the ordinary countless times can we reach the extraordinary.
+Therefore, let us encourage ourselves and be gritty.
+The miracle will happen as a result - that is the second law of nature.